rynop/clipguard/help.md

 - A timer that counts up (every 10s).
 This exposes editing and re-ordering.
 - A bar chart with data points (at said interval) created by a [Pseudorandom number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) (PRNG).
 These data points make it harder for post-production replication of app AND give authentication to the sequence after the video airs.

+Once you hit the `Stop` button, a QR code will be generated (but not shown).
+Share it someplace safe (like your email).

 **After airing**, interviewee shares a QR code.
 This QR code can be scanned in the ClipGuard app to reproduce exactly the same sequence, at the same time, as when the interview occurred.

 ## Who does this help?